OOPs Concepts in Java with Examples

 8. Massage Passing:

-In OOP, objects communicate with each other through member methods of the class.
+In OOPs, objects communicate with each other through member methods of the class.
 To establish communication between two objects, the following steps take place:

 a.
 Creating classes that declare variables and methods.